bencardoen/SubPrecisionContactDetection.jl/docs/src/parameters.md

 ## Parameter selection advice
 MCS-Detect has multiple parameters that will determine the precision and recall of the predicted contacts.
 While a full discussion is available in the paper, here we will give a brief explanation and guidance as to how to set them.

+### 2D or 3D

+##### Concept
+The differential correlation can work in 2 or 3 dimensions.
+If you have 3D data, run it in 3D mode, otherwise you lose the z-dimensional information.
+However, if you have 2D, realise that the windowsize is now a factor smaller. w=1 gives you 3x3x3 in 3D, 3x3 in 2D.
+This affect the statistical power and confidence.

+#### Guidance
+- 3D data in 3D mode
+- 2D data: increase window size (see below) or lower alpha/beta values

 ### Z-filter (background removal)